y9ee3257/Interview_Prep/src/by_topic/recursion/recursion.md

     fact(num-1)
 ```
 Time Complexity = O(n)
-Space Complexity = O(n) (stack trace that takes up memory for every recursion call)
+Space Complexity = O(n) (stack trace that takes up memory for every by_topic.recursion call)

 For any recursive function the time complexity is equal to the number of nodes (assuming each node takes constant time).
 The number of children in a complete binary tree = 2^n
-But in recursion we will never have a full binary tree, it will be full until the height n/2 and will be semi filled after that.
+But in by_topic.recursion we will never have a full binary tree, it will be full until the height n/2 and will be semi filled after that.
-So the number of nodes will be between 2^n/2 to 2^n (2^n/2 is the height until which the recursion tree will be full)
+So the number of nodes will be between 2^n/2 to 2^n (2^n/2 is the height until which the by_topic.recursion tree will be full)

 Golden Ratio for fibonacci series (google it)
 Time Complexity = (golden-ratio)^n